 Mount Royal University is a Global Registered Education Provider of the Project Management Institute (PMI)®.

-This program provides essential training in the flourishing field of project management and is designed to develop introductory project management skills.
-This certificate program provides essential training in this growing field and is designed to develop introductory Project Management Skills.
+This certificate program provides essential training in the flourishing field of project management and is designed to develop introductory project management skills.
 Each of the required courses is based on concepts from A Guide to the Project Management Body of Knowledge, a widely recognized international standard in the project management profession.

 - Prepare for a career in the field of project management

 - Prepare to write the Certified Associate in Project Management (CAPM)® or Project Management Professional (PMP)® exams

 - Update your job skills that require project management

 Duration: Complete the 7 required courses plus the Final Assessment Paper (136 hours) within three years.